-1 Amounts
+Amounts

 Consideration transferred

 Cash paid at closing \$ 40,500

 Net purchase price \$ 40,500

 Estimated fair value of tangible assets acquired and liabilities assumed

 Accounts receivable and cost in excess of billings \$ 957

 Inventory 4,452

 Fixed assets 1,918

 Other current and non-current assets 67

-Current liabilities (1,854)
+Current liabilities (2,055)

-Estimated fair value of net tangible assets acquired 5,540
+Estimated fair value of net tangible assets acquired · 5,339

 Estimated fair value of identifiable intangible assets 17,000

-Estimated goodwill 17,960
+Estimated goodwill 18,161

 Estimated fair value of net assets acquired 40,500

 Net purchase price \$ 40,500

-The amounts above represent the preliminary fair value estimates as of September 30, 2017 and are subject to subsequent adjustment as the Company obtains additional information during the measurement period.
+The amounts above represent the preliminary fair value estimates as of December 31, 2017 and are subject to subsequent adjustment as the Company obtains additional information during the measurement period.
 The preliminary identifiable intangible asset estimates include customer relationships of \$8,000 with a useful life of 9 years, developed technology of \$5,900 with a useful life of 7 years and backlog of \$3,100 with a useful life of 2 years.
 Any subsequent adjustments to these fair value estimates occurring during the measurement period will result in an adjustment to goodwill.

-The goodwill of \$17,960 largely reflects the potential synergies and expansion of the Company's offerings across product lines and markets complementary to the Company's existing products and markets.
-The Delta acquisition expands scale and breadth of the Company's RF, microwave and millimeter wave capabilities, provides highly complementary program portfolio in missiles and munitions, deepens market penetration in core radar, electronic warfare ("EW"), and precision-guided munitions markets, and opens new growth opportunities in space launch, GPS, satellite communications and datalinks.
-The goodwill from this acquisition is reported under the AMS reporting unit.
+The goodwill of \$18,161 largely reflects the potential synergies and expansion of the Company's offerings across product lines and markets complementary to the Company's existing products and markets.
+The Delta acquisition expands the scale and breadth of the Company's RF, microwave and millimeter wave capabilities, provides a highly complementary program portfolio in missiles and munitions, deepens market penetration in core radar, electronic warfare ("EW"), and precision-guided munitions markets, and opens new growth opportunities in space launch, GPS, satellite communications and datalinks.
+The goodwill from this acquisition is reported under the Advanced Microelectronic Solutions ("AMS") reporting unit.

 Since Delta was a limited liability company, the acquisition is treated as an asset purchase for tax purposes.
 The Company has estimated the tax value of the intangible assets from this transaction and is amortizing the amount over 15 years for tax purposes.
-As of September 30, 2017, the Company had \$17,723 of goodwill deductible for tax purposes.
+As of December 31, 2017, the Company had \$17,615 of goodwill deductible for tax purposes.

-The revenues and income before income taxes from Delta included in the Company's consolidated results for the three months ended September 30, 2017 were \$5,532 and \$587, respectively.
+The revenues and income before income taxes from Delta included in the Company's consolidated results for the three months ended December 31, 2017 were \$5,229 and \$74, respectively.
+The revenues and income before income taxes from Delta included in the Company's consolidated results for the six months ended December 31, 2017 were \$10,761 and \$661, respectively.
 The Company has not furnished pro forma financial information relating to Delta because such information is not material to the Company's financial results.

-CES AQUISITION
+CES AOUISITION